skoolkid/skoolkit/sphinx/source/man/skool2bin.py.rst

 SYNOPSIS
 ========
-``skool2bin.py`` [options] file.skool [file.bin]
+``skool2bin.py`` [options] SKOOLFILE [OUTFILE]

 DESCRIPTION
 ===========
 ``skool2bin.py`` converts a skool file into a binary (raw memory) file.
-'file.skool' may be a regular file, or '-' for standard input.
-If 'file.bin' is not given, it defaults to the name of the input file with '.skool' replaced by '.bin'. 'file.bin' may be a regular file, or '-' for standard output.
+'SKOOLFILE' may be a regular file, or '-' for standard input.
+If 'OUTFILE' is not given, it defaults to the name of the input file with '.skool' replaced by '.bin'.
+'OUTFILE' may be a regular file, or '-' for standard output.

 OPTIONS
 =======